gamberooni/imdb-scraping/README.md

 2. Install dependencies
 > pip install -r requirements.txt
 3. Start celery workers (if gevent workers doesn't work, you can try using eventlet workers)
-> celery -A tasks:app workers -l info -P gevent -c 24
+> celery -A tasks worker -l info -P gevent -c 24

     - Note that this command sets the value of concurrency to be 24